Super-Protocol/docs/testnet/CLI/Guides/tii-execution.md

 spctl tii generate --offer 1 --output ./solution-tii.json ./solution.json
 ```

-It will generate a `solution-tii.json` file, which is encrypted with the public key of Compute offer with id 1.
+It will generate a `solution-tii.json` file, which is encrypted with the public key of Compute offer with ID 1.
 The public key is retrieved from blockchain.
 From now on, `solution-tii.json` can only be run on Compute offer 1, as no other providers are able to decrypt it.
 Let's execute newly created TII on Super Protocol:

 ```
 spctl workflows create --tee 1 --storage 13 --solution 3 \